Student Opportunities Overview

 LIVE CREATIVELY AT DICKINSON

 Applicants for paid internship positions must have already completed one year at Dickinson.
 Student Intern positions are eligible for the Internship Notation Program (INP).
-See your Academic Advisory to determine if a Trout Gallery experience meets your department's internship requirements
+See your Academic Advisory to determine if a Trout Gallery experience meets your department's internship requirements.

 MUSEUM EDUCATION INTERN